 January Outlook: Going to be a big month

+After seven long months of BTC buoyancy, the date is finally here - the ETF verdict is coming!
+Is it priced in?
+Will the ETFs be approved?
+Will the launch be a sell-the-news event, or will inflows propel BTC higher?
 Questions are plentiful but impossible to answer in advance.
 Instead, I will briefly establish the current state of the market before assessing three scenarios.
 I will assign probabilities to each scenario and elaborate on my base case for the huge month to come in January.

 A crowded long

 There are definite signs of froth in the market.
 Futures premiums have surged to annualized levels of 50% on CME, with perps and offshore futures also seeing similar signs of exuberance.
 The extreme yields stem from strong expectations of the ETF verdict, with market participants crowding in to build long exposure at eye-blistering premiums ahead of the decision.
-I expect this fuming enthusiasm to last until Gary G and his crew deliver the verdict.Three scenarios for January ETF filings are denied (5%) ETF filings are approved but become a sell-the-news event (75%) ETF filings are approved, and inflows propel prices higher (20%)
+I expect this fuming enthusiasm to last until Gary G and his crew deliver the verdict.Three scenarios for January

 1. The SEC denies the ETF filings (5%)